stackitcloud/terraform-provider-stackit/docs/resources/vpc_region.md

 subcategory: ""
 description: |-
   VPC region resource schema
-  ~> This resource is part of the vpc experiment and is likely going to undergo significant changes or be removed in the future.
+  ~> This resource is part of the experimental feature vpc and is likely going to undergo significant changes or be removed in the future.
 Use it at your own discretion.
 ---

 # stackit_vpc_region (Resource)

 VPC region resource schema

-~> This resource is part of the vpc experiment and is likely going to undergo significant changes or be removed in the future.
+~> This resource is part of the experimental feature vpc and is likely going to undergo significant changes or be removed in the future.
 Use it at your own discretion.

 ## Example Usage